-Sign-in to your member account at www.samfs.superfacts.com and get up-to-date information about your account at any time.
+Sign-in to your member account at www.sametrofiresuper.com.au and get up-todate information about your account at any time.

 You'll need your member number (your Personal ID as shown on your latest Benefit Statement) and your PIN/password to access your personal account online.